 - The decision to admit to hospital should be based on clinical judgment, factoring in the risk for progression to severe disease, respiratory status, ability to maintain adequate hydration and the family’s ability to cope at home.

 - Management is primarily supportive including hydration, minimal handling, gentle nasal suctioning and oxygen therapy.

-- If using IV fluids for hydration, an isotonic solution (0.9% NaCl/5% dextrose) is recommended, together with routine monitoring of serum Na.
+- Both NG and IV routes are acceptable for supplemental hydration.
+When IV fluids are used, an isotonic solution (0.9% NaCl/5% dextrose) is recommended, together with routine monitoring of serum Na.

 - The use of epinephrine is not recommended in routine cases.
 If a trial of epinephrine inhalation is attempted in the emergency department, ongoing treatment should only occur if there are clear signs of clinical improvement.

 - Current evidence does not support the use of hypertonic 3% sodium chloride in routine cases of bronchiolitis.

 - The use of salbutamol (Ventolin) is not recommended in routine cases.

 - The use of corticosteroids is not recommended in routine cases.